Leeds Beckett switches to triple-certified coffee supplier

-We were curious to know why Matthew Algie emphasizes so much on sustainability.
+We were curious to know why Matthew Algie places so much emphasis on sustainability.

 Developing this specialised supply chain has been a collaborative effort, involving working with some key coffee cooperatives in our existing supplier network to assist with the transition to triple certification.
 Our ongoing support includes paying a fair price, rewarding farmers for going the extra mile, and doing what we can to increase the market for certified coffee through educating our customers about the meaning and impact behind the labels.